How to prepare a proposal

 - Technical assessment for the use of a major facility - where applicable and no page limit

-- Host organisation statement - for First Grant Applications and no page limit
+- Host organisation statement - for New Investigator Award applications and no page limit

-- Cover Letter – optional attachment, no page limit, not seen by Peer Review
+- Cover Letter - optional attachment (mandatory for New Investigator Award), no page limit, not seen by Peer Review

 Case for Support